 DataTable.
 Data is often stored in tables.
 And these tables often reside in databases.
 In the .NET Framework, the DataTable type stores data in memory.
-It is used often in VB.NET programs.
-It has Columns and Rows properties.

-Note: DataTable is an in-memory representation of structured data—such as that read from a database.
+Columns, rows.
+Used often in VB.NET programs, DataTable has columns and rows properties.
+DataTable is an in-memory representation of structured data—such as that read from a database.

-This program uses a DataTable type instance.
-It defines two routines: Main, and GetTable, which returns a new DataTable.
+A program.
+We define GetTable—this returns a new DataTable.
 When the GetTable function is invoked, it creates a new DataTable and adds four columns to it.

 Tip: The arguments to the Rows.Add method are of the types specified in the columns.

-Program that creates DataTable: VB.NET Module Module1 Sub Main() ' Get a DataTable instance from helper function.
+Based on: .NET 4 VB.NET program that creates DataTable Module Module1 Sub Main() ' Get a DataTable instance from helper function.
 Dim table As DataTable = GetTable() End Sub ''' <summary> ''' Helper function that creates new DataTable. ''' </summary> Function GetTable() As DataTable ' Create new DataTable instance.
 Dim table As New DataTable ' Create four typed columns in the DataTable. table.Columns.Add("Dosage", GetType(Integer)) table.Columns.Add("Drug", GetType(String)) table.Columns.Add("Patient", GetType(String)) table.Columns.Add("Date", GetType(DateTime)) ' Add five rows with those columns filled in the DataTable. table.Rows.Add(25, "Indocin", "David", DateTime.Now) table.Rows.Add(50, "Enebrel", "Sam", DateTime.Now) table.Rows.Add(10, "Hydralazine", "Christoff", DateTime.Now) table.Rows.Add(21, "Combivent", "Janet", DateTime.Now) table.Rows.Add(100, "Dilantin", "Melanie", DateTime.Now) Return table End Function End Module

-This program alone is not useful for creating a functional data-driven application.
-But by using the general pattern of adding columns and rows, you can construct usable DataTables in any program context.
+Adding columns, rows.
+By using the general pattern of adding columns and rows, you can construct usable DataTables in any program context.

-Then, you can do more useful tasks such as storing them to SQL Server databases, or displaying them on a DataGridView control in Windows Forms.
+Also: You can display them on a DataGridView control in Windows Forms.
 DataTable is often used together with other System.Data types.

 Select.
 One Function we can call is Select.
 This acts like a database query.
 We pass it is query string and the DataTable itself returns matching rows.DataTable Select

-Row: A DataRow must contain a cell for each DataColumn in the table.
+Rows.
+This property returns DataRow instances.
+A DataRow must contain a cell for each DataColumn in the table.
 We can access fields with the Field extension.DataRowDataRow Field